Government Christian Higher Secondary School, Rawalpindi

-Government Christian Higher Secondary School, previously known as Mission High School, Rawalpindi is a government school located in Raja Bazaar, Rawalpindi, Pakistan.
+Government Christian Higher Secondary School, commonly known as Mission High School, Rawalpindi is a government school located in Raja Bazaar, Rawalpindi, Pakistan.
 It is one of the oldest school in Rawalpindi.

 History

-It was founded in 1856 by Presbyterian Mission.
+It was founded in 1856 by American Presbyterian Mission.
 Originally it was called Mission High School, and for the people it is still a missionary school.
 The school was affiliated with Calcutta University.

-In 1893, it was given the status of a college.
-In 1902, the college was separated and named Gordon College.